imatge-upc/skiprnn-2017-telecombcn/README.md

 ## Acknowledgments

-We would like to especially thank the technical support team at the Barcelona Supercomputing Center.
+We would like to especially thank the technical support team at the Barcelona Supercomputing Center, as well as [Oscar Mañas](https://es.linkedin.com/in/oscmansan) for updating the original codebase to TensorFlow 1.3.1, adding TensorBoard support and improving the data loading pipeline.

 |   |   |
 |:--|:-:|